dirtyvagabond/funnyplaces/README.md

 Factual's API returns more than just results rows from a fetch.
 It also returns various metadata about the results.
 For example, each response comes with a count of how many rows are being returned, a count of how many total rows match in the underlying Factual dataset (if requested by you), and so on.

-You can get at this metadata by using Clojure's meta function on the result you get back from a fetch.
+You can get at this metadata by using Clojure's <tt>meta</tt> function on the result you get back from a fetch.
 For example:

 	> (def starbucks (fetch :places :filters {:name {:$bw "Starbucks"}} :include_count true))
 	> (meta starbucks)